 - 1.11 Key controls for the scheme of virement are: - (a) It is administered by the Finance Director within guidelines set by the Audit Committee.
-Any variation from this scheme requires the approval of the Audit Committee; - (b) The overall budget is agreed by the Executive and approved by the full council.
+Any variation from this scheme requires the approval of the Audit Committee: - (b) The overall budget is agreed by the Executive and approved by the full council.
 Chief Officers and budget managers are therefore authorised to incur expenditure in accordance with the estimates that make up the budget.
 The rules below cover virement; that is, switching resources between approved estimates or heads of expenditure; - (c) Virement does not create additional overall budget liability.
 Chief Officers are expected to exercise their discretion in managing their budgets responsibly and prudently.
 They should not support recurring expenditure from one-off sources of savings or additional income, or create future commitments, including full-year effects of decisions made part way through a year, without the prior approval of the Finance Director.
 Chief Officers must plan to fund such commitments from within their own budgets; and - (d) Any virement affecting an employee subjective budget head can only proceed with the authorisation of the Finance Director.

-1.12 To monitor and record all virements, consulting in excess of £1,000, jointly reporting with the ResourcesChief Officer to the relevant Portfolio Holder where virements in excess of £15,000£20,000 are proposed and seeking approval of the Executive for values in excess of £50,000.
+1.12 To monitor and record all virements, consulting with the Resources Portfolio Holder where virements in excess of £20,000 are proposed and seeking approval of the Executive for values in excess of £50,000.

-- 1.13 A Chief Officer may exercise virement on budgets under his or her control for amounts up to $\pounds 1,000 \pounds 5,000$ on any one budget head during the year, and up to $\pounds 15,000 \pounds 20,000$ following approval of the Finance Director under arrangements agreed by the Audit Committee and subject to the conditions in paragraphs 1.15 to 1.17 below. - 1.14 Amounts greater than £15,000£20,000 also require the approval of the relevant Portfolio Holder, and following a joint report by the Finance Director and the Chief vire between budgets of different accountable executive members; and vire between budgets managed by different Chief Officers.

-Officer, which must specify the proposed expenditure and the source of funding, and must explain the implications in the current and future financial year.
+- 1.13 A Chief Officer may exercise virement on budgets under his or her control for amounts up to £5,000 on any one budget head during the year, and up to £20,000 following approval of the Finance Director under arrangements agreed by the Audit Committee and subject to the conditions in paragraphs 1.15 to 1.17 below. - 1.14 Amounts greater than £20,000 also require the approval of the relevant Portfolio Holder, and must specify the proposed expenditure and the source of funding, and must explain the implications in the current and future financial year.